 Be careful that you accept the Scriptures for exactly what they say, without reading prior prejudices into them.

 Christ spoke of and explained about receiving the Holy Spirit, because God, long before Christ’s ministry, had promised it would be given.
-It had always been God’s Plan to give His Spirit to the New Testament Church.
+It had always been God’s Plan to give His Spirit first to the New Testament Church before offering it to the entire world.

-When God’s Spirit was given to His Church for the first time, this amazing prophecy had been fulfilled.
+When God’s Spirit was given to His Church for the first time, it was a forerunning of this amazing prophecy.
 People were now freely given access to God’s divine character and essence.

 Peter continued to quote Joel: “And I will show wonders in heaven above, and signs in the earth beneath; blood, and fire, and vapor of smoke: The sun shall be turned into darkness, and the moon into blood, before that great and notable day of the Lord come: And it shall come to pass, that whosoever shall call on the name of the Lord shall be saved” (Acts 2:19-21).